sbhnet/kubernetes-install-via-kubeadm/README.md

     --discovery-token-ca-cert-hash sha256:5b4af75846 ...[SNIP]...  f46c553b37860a08b
 ```

-You should copy and paste the last line with the token to a test file to temporary location so you iwll have it later when adding the node
+You should copy and paste the last line with the token to a test file or temporary location so you will have it later when adding the node

-As in the tail end of the output, run the following as a regular use to configure access to `kubectl`
+As specified in the tail end of the output, run the following as a regular user to configure access to `kubectl`

 ```
 mkdir -p $HOME/.kube